Lucky Number (song)

-"Lucky Number" is a song by English-American recording artist Lene Lovich.
+"Lucky Number" is a song by American-British recording artist Lene Lovich.
 Originally released as a B-side for Lovich's cover of "I Think We're Alone Now", the song was re-released in 1979 by Stiff Records as an A-side and became the lead single of her debut studio album Stateless (1978).
 The song was written by Lovich and Les Chappell, who produced the song.

 "Lucky Number" received very positive reviews from music critics and was a commercial success, peaking at number two in Australia, number three in the Netherlands, New Zealand and the United Kingdom, and number five in Belgium.
 The single also charted well in Ireland and Austria.
 It became a defining song of the new wave genre.

 "Lucky Number" was covered by German punk artist Nina Hagen.
-The German version "Wir leben immer... noch" ("We are alive… still") was released on the album Unbehagen (1979).
+The German version "Wir leben immer... noch" ("We are alive... still") was released on the album Unbehagen (1979).